AtomLinter/linter-spell/README.md

       }]
     }

-Multiple grammars can be provides by returning an array. `grammarScopes` is required, but all other properties and methods are optional.
+Multiple grammars can be provided by returning an array. `grammarScopes` is required, but all other properties and methods are optional.

 The `getDictionaries` method should scan `textEditor` for a